 Article 13

-States Parties shall take all appropriate measures to eliminate discrimination against women in other areas of economic and social life in order to ensure, on a basis of Equality
+States Parties shall take all appropriate measures to eliminate discrimination against women in other areas of economic and social life in order to ensure, on a basis of Equality of men and women, the same rights, in particular:

 (b) The right to bank loans, mortgages and other forms of financial credit;